 Perceived problems include shading, leaf fall and blocked views.
-In some cases, there is local community consensus as to the problems, but in most situations the request for removal comes from the property owner adjoining the tree.
+In some cases, there is local community consensus as to the problems, but in most situations the request for removal comes from one property owner.

 Generally Council relies on expert advice to determine whether large trees (5m or taller) should be retained or removed.
 Again, the key question is whether the trees are quality specimens or are likely to develop into quality specimens.